top of page

 Therapy for Emotional Dysregulation

-A person with emotional dysregulation might react to these interpersonal challenges in an emotionally exaggerated way: bursts of anger or crying, accusing, passive-aggressive behaviors etc. Emotional dysregulation is present in many psychiatric conditions, but is particularly prevalent in Borderline Personality Disorders.
-It can also be part of the symptomatology in PTSD (Post Traumatic Stress Disorder), Panic and Obsessive-Compulsive Disorders, and wherever addiction is an issue.
+Emotional dysregulation is present in many psychiatric conditions, but is particularly prevalent in Borderline Personality Disorders.
+It can also be part of the symptomatology in PTSD (Post Traumatic Stress Disorder), Panic and Obsessive-Compulsive Disorders, or wherever addiction is an issue.

 I can help a person feel less reactive, and more in control of their responses to perceived provocation.
 Using a mixture of psychoanalytical, cognitive-based mindfulness techniques, mentalization-based therapy and Dialectical Behavior Therapy, you can achieve increased self-confidence, and self-regulation, together with more equanimity and general happiness in personal relationships.